Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You can expand this table to the power of 50 if you like to solve each per-dimensional iteration up to 50.
 You would also need sets of 51 numbers minimum in length or higher.
-Analyzing sequences this way is a position-independent meaning.
+There is no limit to how many dimensions you can have.
+Analyzing sequences this way is position-independent meaning.
 You can solve any sequence at any position in a set.
-There is no limit to how many dimensions you can have.

 <br /><br />